 Adult Toxorhynchites drink nectar, not blood.
 They are gentle giants, much bigger than the average mosquito.
 They’re also noisier and fly more slowly.
 Often you hear them before you see them.
 Toxorhynchites has been providing my property with its ecological service for several years.
 I have trained housemates and visitors to recognise and respect this beneficial creature.

-I’ve posted many times on my public Facebook page about the use of biocontrols, including this one.
+I’ve posted many times on my public social media page about the use of biocontrols, including this one.
 Web-weaving spiders are the best mosquito biocontrol.
-You can observe how lethal they are in mangroves, their webs strain clouds of mosquitoes out of the air.
-Yet just a short walk away – where mangroves have been cut down, eliminating spider habitat – and you’ll be eaten alive by mosquitoes.
+You can best observe how lethal they are in mangroves, their webs strain clouds of mosquitoes out of the air.
+Yet just a short walk away – where mangroves have been cut down, eliminating spider habitat, and you’ll be eaten alive by mosquitoes.

-Electronic mosquito killers cannot detect the difference between beneficial and parasitic mosquito species – like the Predatory Mosquito can.
-Some electronic devices destroy other valuable biocontrols – like praying mantis, the biocontrols of grasshoppers – and pointlessly massacre harmless winged insect species like moths.
-I will not have these clumsy contrivances in my home.
+Electronic mosquito killers cannot detect the difference between beneficial and parasitic mosquito species – unlike a predatory mosquito.
+Some electronic devices destroy other valuable biocontrols – like praying mantis, the biocontrols of grasshoppers – and they massacre harmless winged insect species like moths.
+These clumsy contrivances are banned from my home.

 Brisbane City Council sprays mosquitoes with a growth regulator, preventing larvae becoming sexually active adults.
 This chemical significantly reduces seasonal populations of all mosquito species.

-Simple, good housekeeping in the home and garden dramatically reduce mosquito popluations and problems: gutters that drain, empty pot plant saucers (or fill saucers with sand), keep fish in ornamental pools (I keep Pacific Blue Eye fish), remove fallen palm fronds (which hold water), fit flyscreen to windows, and shut doors.
+Simple, good housekeeping in the home and garden dramatically reduce mosquito popluations and problems: gutters that drain,, keeping fish in ornamental pools.
+I used to keep Pacific Blue Eye fish until I realised they just vacuumed their homes of anything edible they could fit into their mouths.
+Remove fallen palm fronds, which hold water, fit flyscreen to windows, and shut doors at dusk.

-I keep only a few water-holding bromeliads since they are a magnet for mosquitoes.
-Instead I grow terrestrial bromeliads – pineapples (Ananas spp.), Cryptanthus, Dyckia, Puya and Tillandsia.
+I keep a limited number of water-holding bromeliads since their tanks attract egg laying mosquitoes.
+I also grow terrestrial bromeliads – pineapples (Ananas spp.), Cryptanthus, Dyckia, Puya and Tillandsia.
 These do not collect water or attract mosquitoes.
-I keep Nepenthes in a styrofoam trough which is a quarter filled filled with water at all times.
-This is where my Predatory mosquitoes are free to breed.

-Make sure your rainwater tank and drains are mosquito-proof.
+Make sure your rainwater tank and drains are mosquito-proof – inadequate mosquito-proofing was one of the reasons some local authorities banned backyard tanks.
 My stormwater infiltration well in the front garden gathers stormwater, allowing it to passively water my front garden faster than mosquito larvae can mature.
 My rain harvesting home and garden was featured as ‘best practice’ by the Sendzimir Foundation (in Poland) in the latest ‘Guideline for Decisionmakers: Water in the City, Sustainable Development‘ at the European Regional Centre for Ecohydrology, under the auspices of UNESCO.

 I apply all the above strategies.
 Of course there are bursts of mosquitoes, each species breeds in response to the season and weather events, but these bursts pass in a matter of days.
 I wear appropriate clothing when gardening, I use mosquito repellent, and I keep fly swats in strategic places indoors.

-I acquired a species of Utricularia from Suncoast Water Gardens.
+I acquired the common bladderwort, Utricularia gibba, from Suncoast Water Gardens.
 Utricularia is a free-floating aquatic insectivorous plant with filamentous growth and cute bright yellow flowers in the warm seasons.
 It feeds on mosquito larvae.
 Provide a bright position for it to flourish.
 You can divide plants in late spring and through summer.
 The down side of this plant is that it doesn’t discriminate between the predatory and blood-sucking species of mosquito larvae.

 You can take the fight to mosquitoes by using this trap which employs mosquito breeding behaviour against them.
 To work this requires a minimum of three traps per hectare – no chemicals are needed.
 Get your neighbours involved.